General Intents for Smart Contract Wallets

 array of [1,1,0,1]

 would result in the second intent being executed twice (segments 1 and 2 on intent 2), then the first intent would be executed (segment 1 on intent 1), followed by the second intent being executed a third time (segment 3 on intent 2).
 If no ordering is specified in the solution, or all segments have not been processed for all intents after getting to the end of the order array, a default ordering will be used.
 This default ordering loops from the first intent to the last as many times as necessary until all intents have had all their segments executed.
-If the ordering calls for an intent to be executed after it’s already been executed for all its segments, then the executeUserIntent
+If the ordering calls for an intent to be executed after it’s already been executed for all its segments, then the executeIntentSegment

 call is simply skipped and execution across all intents continues.